 DevOps as Code is an approach that allows teams to define all of the components of their DevOps pipeline in code: environments, infrastructure, deployment packages, release templates, dashboards, and more.
 With DevOps as Code, the components of the end-to-end software delivery pipeline can be version-controlled, shared across the organization, and audited with ease.

-In this series, we’ll take a look at the benefits of defining software delivery components as code, how it works in the XebiaLabs DevOps Platform and XL JetPack, and how you can use code to on-board teams to the CI/CD toolchain and migrate applications to the cloud.
+In this series, we’ll take a look at the benefits of defining software delivery components as code, how it works in the XebiaLabs DevOps Platform, and how you can use code to on-board teams to the CI/CD toolchain and migrate applications to the cloud.